DBendit/traefik-forward-auth-plex-sso/README.md

   --whitelist=                                          Only allow given email addresses, can be set multiple times [$WHITELIST]
-  --port=                                               Port to listen on (default: 4181) [$PORT] --rule.<name>.<param>=                                Rule definitions, param can be: "action" or "rule" --product                                             Identity of this service to send to Plex in X-Plex-Product header --client-identifier                                   Client identifier of this service to send to Plex in X-Plex-Client-Identifier header
+  --port=                                               Port to listen on (default: 4181) [$PORT] --rule.<name>.<param>=                                Rule definitions, param can be: "action" or "rule" --product                                             Identity of this service to send to Plex in X-Plex-Product header [$PRODUCT]
+  --client-identifier                                   Client identifier of this service to send to Plex in X-Plex-Client-Identifier header [$CLIENT_IDENTIFIER]
+  --server-identifier                                   Identifier for the server that users must be members of to successfully authenticate [$SERVER_IDENTIFIER]

 Help Options:
   -h, --help                                            Show this help message